danilyanedo7/starter-hugo-academic/content/home/experience.md

     description: |2-

         * Collaboration program between Institut Teknologi Sepuluh Nopember and Kumamoto University
-        * Studied biomass utilization as a renewable energy feedstock.
+        * Collaborated with Kumamoto University on a program focused on biomass utilization as a renewable energy source.
-        * Proposed a system to overcome food waste problem in Surabaya using microbiological approach.
+        * Developed a proposal for a microbe-based system to address the issue of food waste in Surabaya.
-        * Performed data analysis to seek important information from publicly available waste data.
+        * Conducted data analysis to extract valuable insights from public waste data.
+        * Contributed to the development of innovative solutions for renewable energy and waste management.

   - title: Student Exchange
     company: Chulalongkorn University